MaDiify/gfylitter/README.md

 - Copy your Client id and Secret from the email and place them where it says to do so inside the script you want to use

 SCRIPT SECTION:
-- Go to: "https://gfycat.com/oauth/authorize?client_id={{CLIENTIDHERE}}&scope=all&state=test&response_type=code&redirect_uri=http://localhost" and allow access
+- Go to: "https://gfycat.com/oauth/authorize?client_id={{CLIENTIDHERE}}&scope=all&state=test&response_type=code&redirect_uri=http://localhost", replacing {{CLIENTIDHERE}} with your client id and allow access to the script
-- You'll reach a dead page (unless you have a web server running in which case you might want to turn it off) which is intended. you must copy whatever string of characters you see on the address bar between the word "code=" and the "&" symbol
+- You'll reach a dead page (unless you have a web server running in which case you might want to turn it off) which is intended.
+You must copy whatever string of characters you see on the address bar between the word "code=" and the "&" symbol
 - Paste the string of characters you just got inside the script you want to use, replacing {insertoauthcode}
 - repeat these steps everytime you want to use the script